Suicide bomb hits Palm Sunday Mass in Indonesia, 20 wounded - WTMJ

 “I call on people to remain calm while worshipping because the state guarantees you can worship without fear,” Widodo said in a televised address.

 He offered his prayers to those injured and said the government would cover all costs of medical treatment.
-He said he had ordered the national police chief to investigate the attack and crack down on any militant network that may be involved.
+He said he had ordered the national police chief to crack down on any militant network that may be involved.

 At the end of Palm Sunday Mass in St. Peter’s Basilica, which opened Holy Week ceremonies at the Vatican, Pope Francis invited prayers for the victims of violence.
 He cited in particular “those of the attack that took place this morning in Indonesia, in front of the Cathedral of Makassar.’’